Carms-dev/gegi-law-gatsby-netlify/content/cases/a-v-integrity-roofers.md

 ---
 isCornerstone: false
-caseName: A v Integrity Roofers
+caseName: A v.
+Integrity Roofers
 citation: 2017 HRTO 919
 description: The applicant alleges that she was subjected to discriminatory treatment when she attended a job interview.
 The applicant requests that the